Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 16} would have fewer shades of red and green, but lots of shades of blue.
 The set {6,6, 7} would have a more even distribution of colors.
-To get better image quality with fewer color values, give more possible values to the predominant colors in the image.
+To get better image quality with fewer color values, give possible values to the predominant colors in the image.

 Theory